Big reset needed for a resilient society

 The pandemic has exposed a critical weakness in the systems we use to support society.
 We have relied on a ‘just in time’ approach, with no spare capacity, so that systems collapse as soon as unusual events occur.
 Successive governments have downgraded the importance of building infrastructure for the long term, preferring the quick-fix magic-bullet policy designed to address short-term symptoms.

-So, the main lesson from the pandemic is the importance of planning for resilient systems.
+So, the main lesson from the pandemic is the importance of planning for resilient systems and a resilient society.
 The concept of a planned society was a key factor in the success of social and economic policy in the 30 years since the Second World War, but has now been more or less abandoned.

 Taking rescue first, the plan needs to stabilise our society by guaranteeing a basic income for everyone.
 This can be done in many ways, but the simplest and most respectful solution is through a universal basic income.
 This is needed because jobs are scarce and Universal Credit barely meets people’s subsistence requirements.

 Turning to the development of new operating principles, the plan should use the idea of wellbeing as its goal.
 Wellbeing means that people feel good, have robust physical and mental health, and find fulfilment in their work, leisure and family lives.
 The Carnegie UK Trust has developed a framework for how to develop wellbeing in society.